Entry Stage guidance

 You must complete the entry stage task independently without help from anyone.
 Competitors need to be confident they can complete the task independently, so they are not being set up to fail if they reach the live competition stage.

-Before NET can send you log in details for the app, you will receive an email asking you to respond and confirm that you have read and understood the following participation rules:
+When NET sends you log in details for the app, you will be asked to read and understand the following participation rules:

-• I have not shared my personal log in details with anyone
+• I will not share my personal log in details with anyone

 • I will carry out the test myself and I will not receive help from any other person or source